trusktr/geometry-interfaces/README.md

 define(['geometry-interfaces'], () => {}) // AMD
 ```

-You can also clone this repo, run `npm install`, then you'll see a `global.js`
+You can also clone this repo, then you'll see a `global.js` file in the root of
-file in the root of the project that you can copy over to your project and load
+the project that you can copy over to your project and load with a `<script>`
-with a `<script>` tag, for example:
+tag, for example:

 ```html
 <script src='global.js'></script>